Traffic Incident Management and Vehicle Response Training

 Electric vehicles are the future, and the National Fire Protection Association created this online course to make sure responders are prepared for fires and other situations involving these vehicles.
 Register now.

 Each November, a week is set aside to focus on the criticality of TIM practices and the safety of TIM responders and all road users.
+In 2023, the awareness week will take place November 13-17.
 Both the National Operations Center of Excellence and the Federal Highway Administration have a CRSW webpage for more information and resources.

 The Emergency Responder Safety Institute works to improve the safety of those who respond to incidents on America’s roadways.
 As part of this effort, they have developed an online reporting system that will help them document and analyze how and where first responders are being struck, injured, and killed.
 The form takes about 3-4 minutes to complete.
 Learn more and submit a struck-by incident report.

 In addition to training responders, your department can also educate the public on their role in keeping responders safe at roadway incidents.
 Encourage the public to stay alert and slow down, move over when passing responders on the road.
 Resources to help are available from the National Highway Traffic Safety Administration and Emergency Responder Safety Institute.
-The NVFC also has an animated infographic and video and that you can use to raise awareness in your community.
+The NVFC also has a series of videos that you can use to raise awareness in your community.